 For security reasons, large bags, backpacks, and musical instrument cases are prohibited in the concert halls.
 These items must be checked at coat check and may be subject to search.

 Severance Hall is a firearms-free facility.
-No one except on-duty law enforcement official are allowed to possess or carry a firearm on the premises.
+No one except on-duty law enforcement official is allowed to possess or carry a firearm on the premises.

 In the Event of an Emergency